Skip to main content

 1. Log in as a Windows user with Local Administrative Rights.

-2. Exit all running applications on the desktop (including OpCon applications).
+2. Close all running applications on the desktop, including OpCon applications.

 3. Download the OpCon Web Installer (OWI) zip file from https://github.com/smatechnologies/opcon-web-installer.

-4. Run the OpCon Web Installer.exe file to download and launch the installer for the SMA OpCon Resource Monitor package.
-For a new install, on the Packages screen, you will select Install from the Action drop-down list then select the version.
+4. Run the OpCon Web Installer.exe file to download and open the installer for the SMA OpCon Resource Monitor package.
+On the Packages screen, select Install from the Action list and then select the version.

 note